Beyond the Frame: Designing Around Sconces, Switches, and Vents

 The "Embrace" Method (Symmetry)

-Use a decorative object like a wall sconce as the center anchor of your layout.
+Use a decorative object like a wall sconce or fireplace opening as the center anchor of your layout.

 - Use Auto-Layout to build a symmetrical arrangement around it.